justinleetyler/justinleetyler.github.io/log.md

 2012-02.
 FlashForward / by Robert J. Sawyer.
 813

 2012-01.
-Harry Potter and the chamber of secrets / by J. K. Rowling.
+Harry Potter and the chamber of secrets / J.K.
+Rowling.
 823

 2012-01.
-Harry Potter and the sorcerer's stone / by J.K.
+Harry Potter and the sorcerer's stone / J.K.
 Rowling.
 823

 2011-12.
 First king of Shannara / Terry Brooks.
 813

 2011-11.
-The measure of the magic / by Terry Brooks.
+The measure of the magic / Terry Brooks.
 813

 2011-10.
 Reel spirituality / Robert K. Johnston.
 261